Israel cuts off Gaza aid to pressure Hamas to accept new ceasefire proposal

 Israel said the new proposal, which it said came from U.S. Mideast envoy Steve Witkoff, called for extending the ceasefire through Ramadan — the Muslim holy month that began over the weekend — and the Jewish Passover holiday, which ends on April 20.

-Under that proposal, Hamas would release half the hostages on the first day and the rest when an agreement is reached on a permanent ceasefire, according to Israeli Prime Minister Benjamin Netanyahu's office.
+Under that proposal, Hamas would release half the hostages on the first day and the rest when an agreement is reached on a permanent ceasefire, Netanyahu said.

-Foreign Minister Gideon Saar said Israel was prepared to negotiate over the next phase but insisted on more hostages being freed during the talks.
-He said Israel had received a side letter from the Biden administration saying there was no automatic transition between the phases of the truce.

-“We fulfilled all our commitments (under Phase 1) until the very last day, which was yesterday,” he told a press conference.
-“Our position is that during negotiations, hostages should be released.”
+Foreign Minister Gideon Saar, speaking earlier at a press conference, said "we fulfilled all our commitments (under Phase 1) until the very last day, which was yesterday.”

 Hamas warned that any attempt to delay or cancel the ceasefire agreement would have “humanitarian consequences” for the hostages and reiterated that the only way to free them was through implementing the existing deal, which did not specify a timeline for freeing the remaining captives.